stat545ubc-2025/assignment-b2-fatyas/README.md

 ### Software Requirements

-To use the package you will need to have R and load in the dplyr and tidyverse packages.
+To use the package you will need to have R and be able to load in the dplyr and tidyverse packages.
 Since this function uses the group_by and summarize functions from those packages.